LukeRP/Automate-the-Boring/README.md

   1. Name: "Generating Random Quiz Files"
       File: quiz_gen.py
       My Tweaks: checking for the maximum number of unique quizzes, ensuring the quizzes are actually random, and replacing the string formatting %'s with .format().

+  2. Name: "Searching Directories by Regex"
+      File: regex_search.py